 The ethical culture in an organization can be thought of as a slice of the overall organizational culture.
 So, if the organizational culture represents “how we do things around here,” the ethical culture represents “how we do things around here in relation to ethics and ethical behavior in the organization.”
-The ethical culture represents the organization’s “ethics personality.”
+The ethical culture represents the organization’s “ethics personality” (Trevino & Nelson, 2011).

-From an ethical systems perspective, creating and sustaining a strong ethical culture is the key to creating an organization that supports people making good ethical decisions and behaving ethically every day.
-There are so many forces and factors that lead people to take ethical shortcuts.
+From an ethical systems perspective, creating and sustaining a strong ethical culture is fundamental to creating an organization that supports people making good ethical decisions and behaving ethically every day.
+There are several forces and factors that lead people to take ethical shortcuts.
 But when all relevant organizational systems are pushing people in the same ethical direction, ethical failure is much less likely.

 AREAS OF RESEARCH